 Trail Running Shoes

-I LOVE the cushion that these provide.
-Especially since I’m often hitting the trails after a week on the roads.
+I absolutely love the cushion that these Hoka trail running shoes provide, especially since I’m often hitting the trails after a week on the roads!

 It’s also one of the highest price points, which might make you think twice.
 But it’s a big hit with those spending long days on the trails.